narges124/MCSBBootcampDry/Day 1/figure_caption_exercise/figure2.md

 from observations of ???
 in ???.
-In panel B, we compare the resulting estimations of ??? in units of ???.
+In panel B, we compare the resulting estimations of ??? in units of cm/s.
-Data are shown for two conditions, ??? and ???.
+Data are shown for two conditions, wild type and formin knockout.
-Overlaid curves are best fits of the ??? model and the ??? model.
+Overlaid curves are best fits of the precessive model and the one stage reduction model.